judyPadonou/jeck-city-smart-wallet/README.md

 ## 🤝 Contributors

-Hackathon Team — AI Engineers, Product Designers, Data Scientists
+JECK AI team

 ---

 ## 📬 Contact

-Project built for:
+Project built for Hack nation:
-**DSV-Gruppe — Deutscher Sparkassenverlag**
+**Projec for DSV-Gruppe — Deutscher Sparkassenverlag**
 In collaboration with MIT Clubs